prakhar1989/awesome-courses/README.md

   - Prof Steven Skiena's no stranger to any student when it comes to algorithms.
 His seminal [book](http://www.algorist.com/) has been touted by many to be best for [getting that job in Google](http://steve-yegge.blogspot.com/2008/03/get-that-job-at-google.html).
 In addition, he's also well-known for tutoring students in competitive [programming competitions](http://www.programming-challenges.com/pg.php?page=index).
 If you're looking to brush up your knowledge on Algorithms, you can't go wrong with this course.
   - [Lecture Videos](http://www.cs.sunysb.edu/~algorith/video-lectures/)
 - [15-451/651](http://www.cs.cmu.edu/afs/cs/academic/class/15451-f10/www/) **Algorithms** *Carnegie Mellon University*
   - The required algorithms class that go in depth into all basic algorithms and the proofs behind them.
-This is one of the heavier algorithms cirriculums on this page.
+This is one of the heavier algorithms curriculums on this page.
 Taught by Avrim Blum and Manuel Blum who has a Turing Award due to his contributions to algorithms.
 Course link includes a very comprehensive set of reference notes by Avrim Blum.
 - [COS226](http://www.cs.princeton.edu/courses/archive/fall14/cos226/info.php) **Data Structures and Algorithms** *Princeton University*
   - The [popular](https://www.coursera.org/course/algs4partI) algorithms class covering most important algorithms and data structures in use on computers taught by Robert Sedgewick.
   - [Assignments](http://www.cs.princeton.edu/courses/archive/fall14/cos226/assignments.php)